 Photo: Stuart Lowe

-Lee received his Bachelor of Music in 2015 and Artist Diploma in 2016 from McGill University’s Schulich School of Music, where he was recipient of the Lloyd Carr-Harris Scholarship and the Golden Violin Award – Canada’s largest collegiate music prize.
-He continued his studies at The Juilliard School where he received his Master of Music in 2018 graduating with a Norman Benzaquen Career Advancement Grant for artistic merit and leadership.
-He was selected for the 2019 Rebanks Family Fellowship and International Performance Residency Program at the Royal Conservatory of Music.
-Lee has studied violin with Jonathan Crow, Taras Gabora, Masao Kawasaki, Denise Lupien, Robert Mealy, Felicia Moye, André Roy, Barry Shiffman, and Axel Strauss.
+He earned a Bachelor of Music (2015) and Artist Diploma (2016) from McGill University’s Schulich School of Music, receiving the Lloyd Carr-Harris Scholarship and the Golden Violin Award.
+He holds a Master of Music from The Juilliard School (2018), where he received the Norman Benzaquen Career Advancement Grant, and was selected for the 2019 Rebanks Family Fellowship and International Performance Residency Program at the Royal Conservatory of Music.
+He has studied with Jonathan Crow, Taras Gabora, Masao Kawasaki, Denise Lupien, Felicia Moye, André Roy, Barry Shiffman, and Axel Strauss, as well as period performance with Robert Mealy.